Mellanox/libvma/README.txt

 VMA_MTU
 Size of each Rx and Tx data buffer (Maximum Transfer Unit).
 This value sets the fragmentation size of the packets sent by the VMA library.
-If VMA_MTU is 0 then for each inteterface VMA will follow the actual MTU.
+If VMA_MTU is 0 then for each interface VMA will follow the actual MTU.
 If VMA_MTU is greater than 0 then this MTU value is applicable to all interfaces regardless of their actual MTU Default value is 0 (following interface actual MTU)